 Employee ownership, progressive business practices, building science, high performance building, affordable housing, renewable energy, and carbon footprints – we think seriously about these topics and others, and share our findings as widely as possible.

 As a business, we have always been committed to staying small and local, but to make a greater difference in our world, we communicate what we are learning to a larger constituency.
-We do this in many ways: by writing, speaking, teaching, consulting, and consistently providing internships for students and young emerging professionals.
+We do this in many ways: by writing, speaking, teaching, consulting, participating in peer group networks, and consistently providing internships for students and young emerging professionals.

-In 2005, Chelsea Green Publishing released SMCo Founder and CEO John Abrams’ book, THE COMPANY WE KEEP: Reinventing Small Business for People, Community, and Place.
-In 2008 a significantly revised second edition was released, re-named COMPANIES WE KEEP: Employee Ownership and the Business of Community and Place.
+In 2005, Chelsea Green Publishing released SMCo CEO and Founder John Abrams’ book THE COMPANY WE KEEP: Reinventing Small Business for People, Community, and Place.
+In 2008, a significantly revised second edition was released, re-named COMPANIES WE KEEP: Employee Ownership and the Business of Community and Place.
 The book found a following.
 Dr. John Todd, ecologist and University of Vermont professor, calls it “a sleeper.
 It’s a Pilgrim’s Progress of ecological and economic explorations, woven together with a deep-rooted sense of place.”

 We also consult, on a regular basis, with companies transitioning to employee ownership.

 Please email John at firstname.lastname@example.org to inquire about SMCo consulting, speaking, writing, and teaching.